Make REST Call

 - URL of REST Service - This is the URL or endpoint for the REST service you wish to call.

-- User Name for Service - If the other service requires Basic Authentication you can enter the User Name here
+- Auth User Name - If the other service requires Basic Authentication you can enter the User Name here

-- Password for Service - If the other service requires Basic Authentication you can enter the Password here
+- Auth Password - If the other service requires Basic Authentication you can enter the Password here

 - Field Name - The name of the DocMgt field to store the returned data